dariocc/fenixlib/README.md

 ![FenixLib](http://dacucar.com/fenixlib/fenixlib.png "FenixLib Logo")

-FenixLib brings to you.NET support for opening, creating and operating with [PixTudio](https://pixtudio.org), [BennuGD](https://bennugd.org) and [DIV](http://div-arena.co.uk/) native graphic, graphic collections, fonts and palette formats.
+FenixLib brings to you.NET support for opening, creating and operating with native graphic, graphic collections, bitmap fonts and palette formats of [PixTudio](https://pixtudio.org), [BennuGD](https://bennugd.org) and [DIV](http://div-arena.co.uk/) game programming languages and frameworks.

 The following snippet shows how easy is to open a Fpg file, print the codes and description of every map, change the description of map with code 10 and